IntelliMed-AI-Research-Lab/TrustworthyIoMT-Explanation-Fidelity-Trade-offs-in-Compressed-Cardiac-Risk-Screening-Models/README.md

 - Edge latency/size benchmarks were obtained primarily via a cloud-CPU proxy; full-scale physical Raspberry Pi / ESP32 validation is packaged as a standalone script but not exhaustively reported.
 - The deployment-target DNN's raw accuracy trails Random Forest, reflecting a deliberate choice to prioritize a model family with a direct quantization/pruning pathway.
 - Fidelity was evaluated using SHAP only and magnitude pruning as the sole pruning strategy; generalization to other explainers (LIME, Integrated Gradients) or structured compression (distillation, channel pruning) is left to future work.
+- Only S = 3 seeds are used; intervals are wide and some pairwise comparisons (e.g., float16 vs. int8) are not statistically resolved.

 ---